OK, raise your hand if you’re fired up for some Greek Islands Cruising! Yep, me too. I know some of you are already packing so let’s get right to it …

-- Get Euros from your bank or from the ATM at the airport upon arrival.
+- Get Euros from your bank or easier, though limited, from the ATM at the airport or in Athens.
 (I miss the Drachma – cool word).

 - Camera, MP3 player.
-There is almost always a jack on the boat radio to plug your player in.
+There is a jack on the boat stereo to plug your player in.
+Bring a cord.

-- If you want to charge/run something onboard, bring your car charger – 12 volts.
+- If you want to charge/run something onboard, bring your car charger = 12 volts.
 Off the boat, electricity is 220v (not US 110v).
-Most chargers can operate at 220 with a simple adapter.
+Most chargers can operate at 220 with a simple adapter for Greece.
 Read the label.

-- Your drinking cup for your water, juice or Ouzo mix.
-We get water in the bigger containers.
+- Your drinking cup for water, juice or Ouzo.
+We get water onboard in the bigger containers.

-- Meds: Customs often prefers you have them in their original container with pharmacy sticker.
+- Meds: Customs prefers you have them in their original container with pharmacy sticker and your name.